Miss Armani Shepherd

 School of Humanities and Performing Arts (Faculty of Arts & Humanities)

-Armani is a Lecturer in music and pathway leader in ethnomusicology* within the School of Humanities and Performing Arts.
-She subsequently heads up various modules within the BA (Hons) Music programme and BA (Hons) Anthropology.
+Armani is also a Lecturer in music and pathway leader in ethnomusicology* within the School of Humanities and Performing Arts.
+She subsequently heads up various modules within the BA (Hons) Music programme.
 Armani was winner for the UPSU SSTAR Award (2013) for most dedicated dissertation/project supervisor as well as consecutively nominated for outstanding personal tutor.
 She was again nominated for 'most dedicated dissertation supervisor' as well as for 'Inspirational Teaching'.